Student Campus Cards

 Your card identifies you as a student of the University of Sydney.

-It also gives you access to a range of services, including the University libraries, access to certain buildings (with faculty approval), and travel concessions (if you are eligible).
+It also gives you access to a range of services, including the University libraries, access to certain buildings (with faculty approval), and for identification in formal examinations.

 The card features an embedded chip that will give you access to the contactless card readers being installed across our campuses in the coming years.